A stock floorplan is transformed into signature style with a couple’s vision of home and a 20-mile view.

 Jacqui says that building their new home was well worth the heartache of leaving her turn-of-the-century residence.
 “You pour your heart and soul into each house you live in to make it a home and, of course, it’s always difficult leaving,” she says.
 “But every house has been better than the last, and this is the best one yet.”

-To read the complete article and for a list of companies who contributed to the home, see the 2004 Summer issue of Timber Frame Homes.
+To read the complete article and for a list of companies who contributed to the home, see the

 Story by Amy Laughinghouse